Kim Kardashian settles with SEC over crypto promotion

 Kardashian has agreed to not promote any crypto asset securities for three years.

 “Ms. Kardashian is pleased to have resolved this matter with the SEC.
 Kardashian fully cooperated with the SEC from the very beginning and she remains willing to do whatever she can to assist the SEC in this matter.
 She wanted to get this matter behind her to avoid a protracted dispute.
-The agreement she reached with the SEC allows her to do that so that she can move forward with her many different business pursuits,” a lawyer for Kardashian said in a statement.
+The agreement she reached with the SEC allows her to do that so that she can move forward with her many different business pursuits,” a lawyer for Kardashian said in an email.

 While Kardashian is well known for reality TV, currently appearing on “The Kardashians” on hulu, she is also a successful businesswoman.
 Her brands include SKIMS, which has shapewear, loungewear and other products, and a skincare line called SKKN.

-Cryptocurrency is facing increasing attention from Congress.
-The latest bipartisan proposal came in August from Sens.
-Debbie Stabenow, D-Mich., and John Boozman, R-Ark.
-It would hand the regulatory authority over Bitcoin and Ether to the Commodities Futures Trading Commission.
+Cryptocurrency has attracted increasing attention from Congress.
+A bipartisan proposal last month would hand the regulatory authority over Bitcoin and Ether, two popular cryptocurrencies, to the Commodities Futures Trading Commission after wild swings in crypto valuations, dozens of scams and hundreds of billions of dollars gained and lost.

-Bills proposed by other members of Congress and consumer advocates have suggested giving the authority to the Securities and Exchange Commission.
+Kardashian is not the first celebrity to attract the attention of regulators for their involvement in cryptocurrency.
+In 2018 the agency settled charges against professional boxer Floyd Mayweather Jr. and music producer DJ Khaled for failing to disclose payments they received for promoting investments in digital currency.

 This year, crypto investors have seen prices plunge and companies crater with fortunes and jobs disappearing overnight, and some firms have been accused by federal regulators of running an illegal securities exchange.